Telenav/cactus/README.md

      against accidentally releasing code that's not ready for prime-time to the world.
 Currently, we hold our nose and use it, but we may not continue doing so, and an update to these tools may support using `-dev` as an alternative.
+  4. You will notice that you _can_ build your superpoms as part of a build that also builds projects that use them as a parent, _if you have already built them once into your local Maven repository.
+     *BUT* what you are actually building against - using as a parent in those projects - is the old version from your `~/.m2/repository` directory, not the ones being built.
+While it is rare for this to be a problem, it is also non-obvious what is wrong when it is.
+When in doubt, just manually build your superpoms if you think anything in them has changed, to avoid surprises.

 <img src="https://telenav.github.io/telenav-assets/images/separators/horizontal-line-128.png" srcset="https://telenav.github.io/telenav-assets/images/separators/horizontal-line-128-2x.png 2x"/>